OgnenPopovski/citex/README.md

-# THIS REPO HAS BEEN CREATED FOR A RESEARCH PURPOSES AT MY UNIVERSITY AND IT IS FREE TO USE FOR ANY PURPOSE
+#Citex implementation

-# COPYING, MODIFYING AND REUSING THIS PROJECT ON ANY SHAPE OR FORM IS ALLOWED
+<code>THIS REPO HAS BEEN CREATED FOR A RESEARCH PURPOSES AT MY UNIVERSITY AND IT IS FREE TO USE FOR ANY PURPOSE.
+COPYING, MODIFYING AND REUSING THIS PROJECT ON ANY SHAPE OR FORM IS ALLOWED</code>

 Setup project (eclipse):